Closing On A House: Your Step-By-Step Guide

 Lauren Nowacki9-minute read

-This guide will help you know what to expect on closing day and how to prepare, so you can get to the table faster and avoid any roadblocks on your path to homeownership.
+By understanding the next steps of the process, you can help your closing agent complete documents promptly while providing essential information along the way.
+Our guide will help you know what to expect on closing day and how to prepare ahead of time, so you can get to the table faster and avoid any roadblocks on your path to homeownership.

 Overview: The House Closing Process

-Closing on a house is the most rewarding part of the homebuying experience.
-You should walk into your closing day with all your questions answered, negotiations settled, your mortgage approved.
+Closing on a house is the most rewarding part of the home buying experience.
+And hopefully, you’ll walk into your closing day with all your questions answered, negotiations settled and your mortgage preapproved.
 On this day, you should also be ready to become the legal owner of a home.

-As you approach the big day, there will still be much to do to ensure you get to the part where the keys are handed over to you, the new homeowner.
-Here’s a guide to help you prepare.
+As the closing date approaches, there will still be much to do to ensure you get to the part where the keys are handed over to you, the new homeowner.
+Here’s a guide to help you prepare before you even find the perfect house, so you know what to expect down the road.

 How Long Does It Take To Close?

-On average, it takes about 30 – 45 days to close on a home, from filling out your mortgage application to showing up at the closing table.
-Closing day, the day you sign your final paperwork, lasts about 1 – 2 hours as long as everything goes as planned.
+On average, it takes about 30 – 45 days to close on a home, from filling out your mortgage loan application to showing up at the closing table.
+Closing day, the day you sign your final paperwork, lasts about 1 to 2 hours as long as everything goes as planned.

 How long it takes to close on a house will depend, in part, on your organization skills, the experience of the loan officer and the reliability of the seller.
-Follow these final steps to do your part in ensuring your closing goes as smoothly as expected.
+To learn more about the process, review the following steps to see what you and your lender will need to complete before closing day.

 Step 1: Understanding Your Documents